BeatSaberCN/Loqolizer/README.md

 Use `qpm s build` to build
 Same goes for `qpm s copy` and `qpm s qmod`

+# Embbed Data

-This mod download translate from [ssl10n.csv](https://github.com/frto027/ssl10n.csv/tree/master) at build time.
+This mod download translate from [ssl10n.csv](https://github.com/frto027/ssl10n.csv/tree/master) at build time, including the translate's version number.

+**Only** the latest version translate of every mods are included.

 # Version check